How month-end is silently eroding the margins of even high-demand firms

 This means that a firm managing 100 monthly clients could be spending the equivalent of £0.5-£1 million per year in internal time that can’t be billed, recovered or easily scaled.

 Much of this work is “invisible,” buried in chasing, rework and review.
-So while recovery rates may look healthy on paper but quietly erode underneath.
+Recovery rates may look fine on paper, but the underlying effort tells a different story.

 The math behind the month-end